strealer/alm-config/DOCKER_PULL_PROGRESS.md

 # Docker Pull Progress Tracking

+> **Status (2025-11-20):** This document captures the proposed design for an
+> enhanced pull experience.
+The `docker-pull-with-progress` helper is *not*
+> currently shipped in `system-files/`, and Puppet calls native `docker pull`
+> after running `docker login`.
+Leave this document in place for future work,
+> but direct technicians to `docs/ALM_OPERATIONS.md` for the behavior that is in
+> production today.

 ## Overview

-The Strealer ALM system now includes **real-time Docker image pull progress tracking** using the Docker Socket API.
-This provides users with detailed visibility into image downloads that happen automatically via Puppet.
+The Strealer ALM system previously targeted **real-time Docker image pull progress tracking** using the Docker Socket API.
+When implemented, this would provide users with detailed visibility into image downloads that happen automatically via Puppet.

+## Current Production Behavior

+- Puppet executes `docker login` followed by plain `docker pull` for `alm-init`, `alm-app`, and `alm-telemetry`.
+There is no progress parser and no `/var/log/alm/docker-pull.log` by default.
+- `alm pull` remains available but simply tails that log file; on current builds it will inform the user that no log exists until this enhancement ships.
+- Revisit this document when the helper script is reintroduced (tracked in `CLAUDE.md` and `docs/ALM_OPERATIONS.md`).

 ---